1657: the unlucky Polish war of Prince Rákóczi György II

 The beginning

-Many people think today that the unfortunate military action of the prince was only the result of his selfish conquering politics which lacked all kinds of responsibility and led to the fall of Transylvania.
-Yet, there were very few who would have dissuaded the prince when the war was declared.
-Lórántffy Zsuzsanna, the mother of the prince was one of these few people.
-Many others welcomed the campaign and the avenging Ottoman campaign was not obvious.
-It was because the power of the Sultan had been weakening for decades and the Sublime Porte only had warned his vassals on such occasions like this but never sent an army to take revenge for the disobedience.
-(Please, note that I use the Oriental name order for Hungarians where family names come first.)
+Many people today think that the prince’s unfortunate military action was only the result of his selfish conquest policy, which lacked any kind of responsibility and led to the fall of Transylvania.
+However, there were very few who would have dissuaded the prince when the war was declared.
+Lórántffy Zsuzsanna, the prince’s mother, was one of those few.
+Many others welcomed the campaign and the vengeful Ottoman campaign was not obvious.
+It was because the Sultan’s power had been weakening for decades, and the Sublime Porte had only warned its vassals on such occasions but had never sent an army to take revenge for disobedience.
+(Please note that I use the Oriental name order for Hungarians, where the surname comes first).

 Lórántffy Zsuzsanna (cc1600-1660)

-Neither Prince Rákóczi nor any of his contemporary politicians could notice the serious reforms that had been launched by Pasha Köprülü Mehmed and they failed to realize that the Sublime Porte has been revitalized and it is not the dying empire how it had looked like.
-Besides, everybody remembered clearly Báthory István (Stephan) who had risen to become a Polish king and the union of the two countries would have offered a serious opportunity to liberate the entire Kingdom of Hungary from the Turks.
-Let us not forget, he was a Roman Catholic, though.
-Yet, I have a question: how could the Protestant Rákóczi György II ever visualize himself as king of the Catholic Polish people?
-But surely he would not have guessed that the Polish noblemen would get allied with the Muslim Crimean Tatars against him…
+Neither Prince Rákóczi nor any of his contemporary politicians were able to notice the serious reforms initiated by Pasha Köprülü Mehmed and they did not realize that the Sublime Porte had been revived and it was not the dying empire as it had seemed.
+Besides, everybody remembered Báthory István (Stephen) who had become the king of Poland and the union of the two countries would have been a serious opportunity to liberate the whole Kingdom of Hungary from the Turks.
+But let us not forget that he was a Roman Catholic.
+However, I have a question: how could the Protestant Rákóczi György II ever imagine himself as the king of the Catholic Polish people?
+Surely he could not have imagined that the Polish nobility would ally with the Muslim Crimean Tatars against him…

 Poland and Hungary, 1552

-Prince Rákóczi György II inherited the interest in the Polish throne from his father, Prince Rákóczi György I who was also a Protestant.
-At this time, Poland seemed to have been weakened because it was threatened not only by the Turks but also by the Russians and the Swedes, along with Brandenburg-Prussia.
-Also, the free Cossacks of Hetman Bogdan Hmelnickij were rioting on its borderland, they revolted against the Polish king in 1648.
-The Crimean Tatars got allied with their eternal enemies, the Cossacks, and together they were defeating the Polish armies one by one.
-King Vladislav IV died in 1648 and it was his younger brother, King János Kázmér (Casimir) who succeeded him.
+Prince Rákóczi György II inherited the interest in the Polish throne from his father, Prince Rákóczi György I, who was also a Protestant.
+At that time, Poland seemed to be weakened, as it was threatened not only by the Turks but also by the Russians and the Swedes, along with Brandenburg-Prussia.
+In addition, the free Cossacks of Hetman Bogdan Hmelnickij were rioting in its borderland, they revolted against the Polish king in 1648.
+The Crimean Tatars allied with their eternal enemies, the Cossacks, and together they defeated the Polish armies one by one.
+King Vladislav IV died in 1648 and was succeeded by his younger brother, King János Kázmér (Casimir).
 King Kázmér had to make a truce with Hetman Hmelnickij (Bohdan Mychajlowytsch Chmelnyzky).

 Hetman Bohdan Mychajlowytsch Chmelnyzky

-The Hetman was looking for allies so he signed a treaty with Prince Rákóczi György II in 1651.
-The prince was intending to turn Transylvania into a regional power in the area of the Black Sea.
-The Cossacks were supported by the Russian Czar Alekszej who wanted to get new lands along the Dnieper and the Volga rivers.
-Ukraine joined Russia in 1654 but Poland had to prevent this so war has broken out between the two countries.
-Hmelnickij went on with his political plottings and made an alliance with the Voivode of Moldavia, Gheorghe Stefan, and with the Voivode of Wallachia, Constantin I Serban.
-Both of them were nominally the vassals of Rákóczi and the Turks.
-It had been Prince Rákóczi who had helped Stefan to seize his throne.
-All in all, there was a Cossack-Russian coalition and a Transylvanian-Moldovan-Wallachian-Cossack coalition which were both against Poland.
+The Hetman was looking for allies, so in 1651 he signed a treaty with Prince Rákóczi György II.
+The prince wanted to make Transylvania a regional power in the Black Sea area.
+The Cossacks were supported by the Russian Tsar Aleksei, who wanted to gain new lands along the Dnieper and Volga rivers.
+Ukraine joined Russia in 1654, but Poland had to prevent this, so war broke out between the two countries.
+Hmelnickij continued his political intrigues and allied with the Voivode of Moldavia, Gheorghe Stefan, and the Voivode of Wallachia, Constantine I Serban.
+Both were nominally vassals of Rákóczi and the Turks.
+It was Prince Rákóczi who had helped Stephen to take the throne.
+All in all, there was a Cossack-Russian coalition and a Transylvanian-Moldavian-Wallachian-Cossack coalition, both against Poland.

-It was not lucky for the Polish, either, that the northern Swedish Kingdom was extending its power and the young and energetic King Gustav X Charles became their king who wanted to take lands from Poland.
-He launched his armies in June 1655.
-The northern war has broken out which is called the „Deluge” by the Polish because the armies of many nations have flooded their country.
+It was not fortunate for the Poles that the northern kingdom of Sweden expanded its power and the young and energetic King Gustav X Charles became their king, who wanted to take land from Poland.
+He sent his armies in June 1655.
+The Northern War broke out, which the Polish called the “Deluge” because the armies of many nations flooded their land.
 We can read this great story in the world-famous novels of Henryk Sienkiewicz.
-(My remark: I grew up reading them several times 🙂 Also, do not miss the films made about it.)
+(My note: I grew up reading them several times 🙂 Also, do not miss the movies made about it in 1974).

-The Russians seized Ukraine and Lithuania, the Swedes occupied Prussia, and a considerable part of Poland and Warsaw have fallen as well.
-The rest of Poland seemed to be unable to stop the flood in 1657.
-King János Kázmér asked the Holy Roman Emperor Ferdinand III for help in vain, the Emperor remained idle.
-The Swedes were stopped by the Polish, though by hard fights, in 1656, and it was why King Gustav Charles turned to Prince Rákóczi for help.
-Rákóczi asked for the permit of the Sublime Porte but he didn`t receive it; yet, his campaign was not banned, either.
+The Russians seized Ukraine and Lithuania, the Swedes occupied Prussia, and a considerable part of Poland and Warsaw also fell.
+The rest of Poland seemed unable to stop the flood in 1657.
+King János Kázmér appealed to the Holy Roman Emperor Ferdinand III for help, but the emperor did nothing.
+The Swedes were stopped by the Poles in 1656, though with hard fights, and that is why King Gustav Charles turned to Prince Rákóczi for help.
+Rákóczi asked for the permission of the Sublime Porte, but he did not get it, but his campaign was not forbidden either.

 Prince Rákóczi György II